 Currently, Corstorphine St Ninian’s Parish Church will house up to 800 parishioners during usual services, but its premises are also used for a variety of additional activities involving the local community.

 The church halls are heated by 2 gas-fired boilers providing the necessary hot water for heating multiple radiators.

-Mr. Lex Hope, the church’s site manager, recalls that, around 3 years ago, the church’s leaders started to consider the prospect of installing an energy management system that would enable them to “reduce energy consumption” and “adapt to the seasonal and immediate changes in outdoors temperature” while also offering “easier management” of the whole central heating system.
+Mr. Lex Hope, the church’s site manager, recalls that at one time the church’s leaders started to consider the prospect of installing an energy management system that would enable them to “reduce energy consumption” and “adapt to the seasonal and immediate changes in outdoors temperature” while also offering “easier management” of the whole central heating system.

 At the time, several Building Energy Management Systems were investigated, but “none of them, apart from HeatingSave, met our requirements in terms of outside temperature compensation”, Mr. Hope revealed.

-The HeatingSave system was installed at the Corstorphine St Ninian’s Parish Church in January 2012, and no major problems were recorded during either the hardware or software installation phases.
+The HeatingSave Building Energy Management System was installed at the Corstorphine St Ninian’s Parish Church with no major problems were recorded during either the hardware or software installation phases.

 The HeatingSave Small Business system controlling the central heating system at Corstorphine St Ninian’s Parish Church is controlled via a PC running the HeatingSave control software, used extensively by Mr. Hope for running various heating patters.
 “Yes, we do use the diary function and the heating patterns, very much so, in fact”.